-Figure 3.
-Volunteers planting SuDS components Checks must be undertaken to ensure that runoff can flow into and out of the wetlands and any debris in the wetland is removed where it enters the basin.
+Figure 3 Volunteers planting SuDS components The wetland basins that collect and treat polluted runoff are very similar to naturally occurring wetlands and are maintained in the same way.
+This is the responsibility of Thames21 who have worked with dedicated local volunteers to establish and control vegetation and clear litter when necessary (figure 3).
+Checks must be undertaken to ensure that runoff can flow into and out of the wetlands and any debris in the wetland is removed where it enters the basin.
 The London Borough of Enfield has agreed to take on the long term structural maintenance of the wetlands, making them sustainable public assets.
 Local residents and Thames21 staff also check the stream and wetlands for pollution incidents and report these to the Environment Agency and Thames Water.
-Monitoring and evaluation The initial aim of the project was to improve water quality, and therefore, a comprehensive programme of water quality monitoring has been undertaken.
+6. Monitoring & evaluation The initial aim of the project was to improve water quality, and therefore, a comprehensive programme of water quality monitoring has been undertaken.
 Samples were taken from the stream, above and below the wetlands.
-Most analysis was carried out in Thames21?s own lab facilities, and as fa r as possible on a fortnightly basis.
+Most analysis was carried out in Thames21's own lab facilities, and as far as possible on a fortnightly basis.
 Temperature, pH, conductivity, dissolved oxygen, total nitrogen, nitrates, ammonia, phosphates and coliforms were measured.
 In addition some sampling of heavy metals and surveys of macroinvertebrates was carried out.
 Results were analysed by qualified staff, and volunteers, at Thames21, and verified by sending samples to accredited laboratories.
 In addition a partnership with Brunel University monitored Total Petroleum Hydrocarbons (TPH) and Chemical Oxygen Demand (COD).
 Full reports are available on request to Thames21.
-Questionnaires surveyed the public?s perception of the waterways and selected sites before works be gan, and their awareness of urban water quality issues.
+Questionnaires surveyed the public's perception of the waterways and selected sites before works began, and their awareness of urban water quality issues.
 These surveys are due to be repeated to determine the perceived impact of the scheme by the public.
-Benefits Impressive water quality improvements were evident for these wetlands.
+7. Benefits Impressive water quality improvements were evident for these wetlands.
 Statistically significant differences were recorded in several important parameters, with average reductions of up to 67% of ammonia, 68% of nitrate, and 55% of total nitrogen.
 Phosphate concentrations were reduced by 23%.
 Significant improvements in coliform bacterial count were demonstrated.
-Although EU bathing water standards aren?t applicable to the stream, the classification improved from imperative at the inflow to good at the outflow of the system.
+Although EU bathing water standards aren't applicable to the stream, the classification improved from imperative at the inflow to good at the outflow of the system.
 The system performed well in terms of organic content removal with an average Chemical Oxygen Demand (COD) reduction during a 5-month sampling period of 61.3%.
 Invertebrate score under the Biological Monitoring Working Party increased at the sampling point after the wetlands.
 In 2014 this location scored just 6.
 In 2016 this had increased to a score of 21.
 At the start of the project Glenbrook was an area of thick woodland choked by bramble and flytipping, attracting anti-social behaviour.
 The stream was hidden away, heavily polluted and unloved.
 Now the site has new attractive features of a chain of wetlands enveloping a cleaner stream.
 Opening the tree canopy has allowed more diverse ground flora to flourish and already new species are seen visiting the area.
 It is much more welcoming and a safer place to be (see figure 4).